LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W03-D1-StartSprint2.md

 ## Sprint Planning

 If you haven't already today is the time to have your planning meeting for sprint two.
 If you client is available, it's great to have them there for the first part of the meeting when you put user stories into the sprint 2 backlog.

-If you knew the client wasn't available, you could discuss priorities for sprint 2 and the sprint 1 product review meeting.
+If you know in advance the client won't be available, you can discuss priorities for sprint 2 at the sprint 1 product review meeting (or at the sprint 2 review for the sprint 3 planning).